-When some organizations first realize that their performance is being limited by technical debt, they begin by chartering a “technical debt inventory.”
-Their goals are to determine just how much technical debt they’re carrying, where it is, how much retiring it all will cost, and how fast they can retire it.
+When some organizations first realize that technical debt is limiting their performance, they begin by chartering a “technical debt inventory.”
+They try to determine how much technical debt they’re carrying, where it is, and how much retiring it would cost.
+They really want to know how fast they can retire it.
 That’s understandable.
 It’s not too different from how one would approach an out-of-control financial debt situation.
-Understandable, but in most cases, ineffective.
-With technical debt we need a different approach, because technical debt is different from financial debt.
-With technical debt, we must be guided by what I call the Principal Principle, which is:
+It might be understandable, but in most cases, inventorying all technical debt is ineffective.
+For technical debt we need a different approach, because technical debt is different from financial debt.
+With technical debt, we must be follow what I call the Principal Principle, which is:

-With technical debt, MICs can vary dramatically.
-For assets that aren’t being maintained or enhanced, the MICs can be Zero for extended periods.
-For retiring assets, their technical debt can vanish when the asset is retired.
-For other assets, MICs can be dramatically higher — beyond the total cost of replacing the asset.
+MICs on technical debt can vary dramatically.
+For assets that aren’t undergoing maintenance or enhancement, the MICs can be Zero for extended periods.
+And for retiring assets, any technical debt they carry can vanish when the asset passes out of service.
+For other assets, MICs can be dramatically higher—beyond the total cost of replacing the asset.

-Most people regard MICs as being restricted to productivity problems among engineers.
+Most people regard the sole effect of MICs as reduction in engineering productivity.
 I take a different approach.
-I include in MICs anything that depresses net income—lost or delayed revenue, increased expenses, anything.
-For instance, if technical debt causes a two-month delay in reaching a market, its effect on revenues can be substantial for years to come.
+I include in MICs anything associated with technical debt and which depresses net income.
+That would include lost or delayed revenue, increased expenses—anything.
+For example, suppose technical debt causes a two-month delay in reaching a market.
+IN that case, its effect on revenues can be substantial for years to come.
 I regard all of that total effect as contributing to MICs.

 So the Principal Principle is that a focus on Principal can be your undoing.
-Focus on MICs.
+Focus on MICs instead.
 Drive them to Zero and keep them there.

 - How financial interest charges differ from interest charges on technical debt

 - MICs on technical debt can be unpredictable

 - MICs can differ for different instances of the same kind of technical debt

 - MICs can sometimes be deferred or advanced without penalty